-- 6.2.145 Section 5 identified the following sites as having qualifying features that have the potential for connectivity with the Hornsea 3 during breeding seasons based on mean-maximum foraging ranges: - Flamborough Head and Bempton Cliffs SPA; and - Flamborough and Filey Coast pSPA. - 6.2.146 The Flamborough Head and Bempton Cliffs SPA is located on the Humberside and North Yorkshire Coast, north of Bridlington.
-The landward boundary of the SPA follows that of the existing Flamborough Head SSSI between Speeton Sand in the north west and South Landing in the south. - 6.2.147 The site qualifies under articles 4.2 of the EC Birds Directive by regularly supporting an internationally important breeding population 83,700 pairs of kittiwake.
-It also supports nationally important populations of the migratory species shown in Table 6.22.
+- 6.2.145 Section 5 identified the following sites as having qualifying features that have the potential for ranges: - Flamborough Head and Bempton Cliffs SPA; and - Flamborough and Filey Coast pSPA. - 6.2.146 The Flamborough Head and Bempton Cliffs SPA is located on the Humberside and North in the south. - 6.2.147 The site qualifies under articles 4.2 of the EC Birds Directive by regularly supporting an nationally important populations of the migratory species shown in Table 6.22.